Oakleigh, Victoria

 Oakleigh is a suburb in Melbourne, Victoria, Australia 14 km south-east of Melbourne's Central Business District, located within the City of Monash local government area.
 Oakleigh recorded a population of 8,442 at the 2021 census.

 Once a large independent city, Oakleigh was absorbed into Melbourne as part of the eastward expansion of the metropolis in the 1950s.
-As a result, it once had its own large historic Central Business District, its own municipality in the former City of Oakleigh and its own suburbs.
+As a result, it once had its own large historic Central Business District, its municipality in the former City of Oakleigh and its suburbs.

-The area is traditionally known to have a strong Greek cultural influence, largely due to the influx of said immigrants to Australia in the mid-20th century.
-Fourteen per cent of those living in the suburb speak only Greek at home.
+The area is traditionally known to have a strong Greek cultural influence, largely due to the influx of immigrants to Australia in the mid-20th century.
+Thirteen per cent of those living in the suburb speak only Greek at home.

-Although the origin of the name of the suburb, "Oakleigh," is unclear, local historians have three main theories – that it was derived from she-oaks that grew near Scotchmans Creek; from "Oakleigh Park" an estate near Malvern Hills in England; or from Mrs. Oakley, an early settler.
+Although the origin of the name of the suburb, "Oakleigh," is unclear, local historians have three main theories – that it was derived from she-oaks that grew near Scotchmans Creek; from "Oakleigh Park" an estate near Malvern Hills in England; or from Mrs Oakley, an early settler.